![]() |

 Basic considerations for meditating ones have been given above.
 Some wider perspectives have been delineated by help of a pyramid and simple statistics-founded estimates.

 On the next page there is more to look into.
-The yoga dictionary (link on top of the page) might be good to have at hand in a separate window.
+The yoga dictionary (there is a link to the left) might be good to have at hand in a separate window.
 Should you need tips on how to arrange such a setting, here they are: [Link]